 Symptoms of Pleural Plaques

-For most people with pleural plaques there are no symptoms or the symptoms are very mild.
-Some research has found that people with plaques have a slightly diminished lung capacity and that they may have slightly impaired lung function.
-Rarely a person with pleural plaques may experience chest pains and difficulty breathing.
+Most people with pleural plaques only experience mild symptoms if they have symptoms at all.
+Some research has found that people with plaques have slightly diminished lung capacity and function.
+Rarely a person with pleural plaques experiences chest pain and difficulty breathing.

 Diagnosing Pleural Plaques and Mesothelioma

-Imaging scans, like CT scans, may show a pleural plaque as a mass on the lungs or pleura.
-This can be confused with cancer, so an imaging test is not necessarily considered a definite diagnosis.
-A biopsy should be done when it is unclear whether an abnormality or mass is a plaque or a cancerous growth.
-This means taking a small sample of the abnormal tissue, usually through the insertion of a long, thin needle, and then investigating the sample under a microscope.
-A pathologist can look at the cells in the sample and determine if they are malignant or benign.
+A biopsy is necessary when it is unclear if it is an abnormality, plaque, or cancerous growth.
+A small sample of the abnormal tissue is taken, usually through the insertion of a long needle, then examined under a microscope.
+A pathologist will look at the cells in the sample to determine if they are malignant or benign.